ColOfAbRiX/figlet4s/README.md

 * Create proper Scaladoc documentation for API
 * Explain better the various options available in the README
   * Or create a docsite

-### Bugs

-* Controlled smushing leaves a blank space between letters in the place of a hardblank with the "alligator" font but it behaves correctly on the "standard" font.

 ## License